openstack-archive/tripleo-docs/doc/source/install/advanced_deployment/deploy_openshift.rst

 TripleO installs OpenShift services using composable roles for `OpenShiftMaster`, `OpenShiftWorker`, and `OpenShiftInfra`.
 When you import a baremetal node using `instackenv.json`, you can tag it to use a certain composable role.

+..
+TODO(aschultz): update this with deploy guide link
+..
 See :doc:`custom_roles` for more information.

 1. Generate the OpenShift roles: